Rushang-github/Bot/README.md

 ## Requirements

-To run the bot, youâ€™ll need:
+To run the bot, you will need:

 - Python 3.x
 - The following Python libraries: